gras64/corpus-file-gen/README.md

 # This is a Corpus File Generator

-It extract sentence for mycroft-mimic-studio
+It extract sentence for mycroft-mimic-studio on https://github.com/MycroftAI/mimic-recording-studio.git

 ## Installation